Tips for Picky Eaters: What To Do (And Not Do)

-Now they are 7 and 10, so it’s much easier.
+Things did get better as my children got older.
 They eat a variety of foods, love fruit and I have taught them to think of food as fuel for their brain and bodies.
-However, I know how hard it is to live with a picky eater, so here are a few do’s and don’ts if you’re having a hard time getting your child to simply eat.
+However, I know how hard it is to live with a picky eater, so here are a few tips for picky eaters if you’re having a hard time getting your child to simply eat.

-- Don’t let mealtime become a battleground.
+- Don’t let mealtime become a power struggle.
 When children are trying to assert their independence, they might use food to show how they want to make their own mind.
-Don’t allow food to be at the center of the power struggle.
+Don’t allow food to be at the center of this battle of the wills.

 - Don’t use food as a reward or punishment.
 To teach our children a healthy relationship with food, always keep in mind that we eat food for nourishment, not to penalize or reinforce behaviors.

 - Don’t stop trying.
+Persistence pays off.
 Many studies show you need to keep insisting.
 A child might need to try a new food over a dozen times until he or she gets used to it.
 This applies especially to babies and toddlers.

 - Do discuss your concerns with your pediatrician.
 Sometimes being picky can actually be a symptom of food allergies or sensitivities.

-- Have children see you try different foods.
+- Make sure your children see you trying different foods.
 Kids, especially toddlers, really enjoy imitating their parents’ behavior.